hexagon-geo-surv/test-sync-destination/README.md

 And this one shall be populated onto 2 branches

-And this one is with annotated tag attached to it
+And this one is with annotated tag attached